DataTables/Vue/Readme.md

 ## Development

-Clone this repo and then:
+Clone this repo and then in your terminal:

 ```
 npm install
 npm run dev
 ```

+You will then be able to access various examples in your browser by clicking the link shown in your terminal.